-Worst-hit country announces when it will reopen to tourists
+Covid 19 coronavirus: Italy to reopen to tourists, Europe' first travel bubble starts in Baltic states

 Meanwhile, Europe's first "travel bubble" between Estonia, Latvia and Lithuania opened on Friday.

-The Baltic States have reopened their shared borders, allowing citizens to move freely for business and pleasure after two months of coronavirus restrictions.
+The Baltic states have reopened their shared borders, allowing citizens to move freely for business and pleasure after two months of coronavirus restrictions.

 The sister countries, which are members of the European Union and the passport-free Schengen zone, had been closed since mid-March to all traffic except commercial cargo and returning citizens.

-Their borders with Belarus and Russia remain sealed however, with military patrols reinforcing regular guards.
+Their borders with Belarus and Russia remain sealed, however, with military patrols reinforcing regular guards.

 "Because of the discipline, because of the dedicated work, we are reaching the point where we can open up our travel, internal Baltic travel, we can open up our borders," said Latvia's foreign minister, Edgars Rinkevics.